20 December 2006

 Stupid Japanese thrash!

-my mind that of course, the tax was also due at this time.
+So, I decided to squeeze my purse and managed to scrape together enough money for two tyres and the MOT.
+I thought that I can always get the other two tyres in the next couple of months or so.
+It had completely got out of my mind that of course, the tax was also due at this time.
 So, not only did I need to fork out £150 for tyres and MOT but I had to also find another £80 for the tax.
 Then I had the shock of a lifetime.
 Never in a million years did I expect a car that had done 12,000 miles to fail the MOT, but it did.
 Brake pads, hand brake, CV joint, etc meant that now I had to immediately find yet another £150 to get it through the MOT.

 The nature of my job, of course, means that if I don't have a car; I don't work.
 So the only thing I could do is to try to borrow the money of someone, quickly and luckily Chris' mum leant it to me.
 Consequently, ever since then and up to next payday, we have been living on beans and rice.
 It is extremely fortunate that I give a lift to a neighbour's lad who also works in Hanley.
 He gives me £5 per week for petrol, so i have been able to go to work.